-The Electricity Authority's Pricing Principles are contained in the Distribution Pricing Principles and Information Disclosure Guidelines 2010.
+In accordance with Clause 2.4.3(2) of the ID Determination 2012, the Electricity Authority's Pricing Principles are contained in the Distribution Pricing Principles and Information Disclosure Guidelines 2010.
 WELL understands that Pricing Principles consist of well accepted, high level principles and were introduced on a voluntary compliance basis.